modernweb-dev/web/docs/docs/test-runner/cli-and-configuration.md

   concurrency?: number;
   // run in watch mode, reloading when files change watch?: boolean;
-  // resolve bare imports imports nodeResolve?: boolean;
+  // resolve bare module imports nodeResolve?: boolean | RollupNodeResolveOptions;
+  // preserve symlinks when resolving bare module imports preserveSymlinks?: boolean;
+  // JS language target to compile down to using esbuild.
+Recommended value is "auto", which compiles based on user agent. esbuildTarget?: string | string[];
   // preserve symlinks when resolve imports, instead of following
   // symlinks to their original files preserveSymlinks?: boolean;